siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 G2 I50 F2000
 </pre>

-_Note: JT replaces the JA and xJD parameters in earlier builds.
+_Note: The JT parameter replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}` found in earlier builds.
 Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine._

 ### {ct:...} Chordal Tolerance
 Arcs are generated as sets of very short straight lines that approximate a curve.
 Each line is a "chord" that spans the endpoints of that segment of the arc.
 Chordal tolerance sets the maximum allowable deviation between the true arc and straight line that approximates it - which will be the value of the deviation in the middle of the line / arc.